How to make a face mask at home

 Where can I buy materials to make my own mask?

 Most mask tutorials require relatively basic materials such as cloth, elastic, rubber bands or T-shirts.
-You should be able to source everything you need from craft stores such as Spotlight or from sites like Etsy.
+You should be able to source everything you need from craft stores such as or from sites like Etsy.

 For more, you can see our guide on where to buy fabric to make a face mask.